gerner/ksp/_drafts/sequence-one-prereq-one.md

 The Vestri 1 launch vehicle consists of two stags, plus the AeroProbe payload.

 ![Vestri 1 on the launchpad][launchpad]
+<span class="imgcaption">Vestri 1 on the launchpad</span>

 ###AeroProbe Mk.
 1

 The AeroProbe Mk.
 1 is a simple, powered spacecraft meant to measure atmospheric parameters.
-It's got enough delta-v to return from Minmus. it's not designed to get there on its own; However, it should have plenty of delta-v for any mid-course corrections on the way.
+It's got enough delta-v to return from Minmus.
+It's not designed to get there on its own; However, it should have plenty of delta-v for any mid-course corrections on the way.
 All told, the AeroProbe Mk.
 1 should have over 1300 m/s of delta-v.
-Ultimately, the aeroprobe is meant to make a landing on surface using a parachute.
+Ultimately, the AeroProbe is meant to make a landing on surface using a parachute.

-* Mk 16 Parachute
+* Mk 16 parachute
 * Probodobodyne OKTO probe core
-* Two OX-STAT Photovoltaic Panels
+* Two OX-STAT photovoltaic panels
-* Scientific Instruments: Accelerometer, Barometer, Gravimeter, Thermometer
+* Scientific instruments: accelerometer, barometer, gravimeter, thermometer
-* Two ROUND-8 Toroidal Fuel Tanks
+* Two ROUND-8 toroidal fuel tanks
 * Rocomax 48-7S rocket engine

 ###Stage One

-Stage One on Vestri 1 is the Minmus launch vehicle.
+Stage one on Vestri 1 is the Minmus launch vehicle.
 It will provide the initial burn for Minmus intercept, as well as other services during the initial launch.
-Stage One should be able to provide at leat 2800/3200 m/s of delta-v (atm/vac) including the AeroProbe Mk.
+Stage One should be able to provide at least 2800/3200 m/s of delta-v (atm/vac) including the AeroProbe Mk.
 1 payload.

 * RC-001S Remote Guidance Unit probe core
-* Inline Reaction Wheel
+* Inline reaction wheel
-* FL-T800 Fuel Tank
+* FL-T800 fuel tank
-* LV-30 Liquid Fuel Engine
+* LV-30 fiquid fuel engine

 ###Stage Two

-Stage Two on Vestri 1 is the primary launch stage from Kerbin surface.
+Stage two on Vestri 1 is the primary launch stage from Kerbin surface.
 While carrying Stage One and the AeroProbe Mk.
 1 payloads, it can achieve about 2000/2200 m/s of delta-v (atm/vac).
 Experiments show that this is plenty to get into the gravity turn, well above 10km.

-* Two FL-T800 Fuel Tanks
+* Two FL-T800 fuel tanks
-* LV-30 Liquid Fuel Engine
+* LV-30 liquid fuel engine

 Launch
 ------

-The Launch went fine.
+The Launch went well.
 We Turned down throttle when we were at nearly 200m/s, well above terminal velocity.
 We turned it down too much and ended up well below terminal velocity before getting it just right.
 Next time we'll have to remember to turn down throttle sooner.

+![Stage Two launches Vestri I][launch]
+_Vestri 1 launches from KSP, powered by its second stage_

 Stage Two, powered by a single LV-30 engine got us through most, but not all of our initial burn.
-The engineering team back at GSP had some concerns about the lack of gimbaling on the LV-30 for this first stage.
-However, the reaction- wheel at the top of stage two provided plenty of control.
+The engineering team back at KSP had some concerns about the lack of gimbaling on the LV-30 for this first stage.
+However, the reaction- wheel at the top of stage two provided plenty of control. gimbal

-![Stage Two launches Vestri I][launch]
+![Stage Two making a gravity turn][gravityturn] _Vestri 1 initiates its gravity turn well before decoupling stage two_

-Stage Two had a third of its fuelleft by the time we started our gravity turn around 10km.
+Stage Two had a third of its fuel left by the time we started our gravity turn around 10km.
+This was nearly enough to complete the gravity turn.
 Given that our initial burn easily put Vestri 1's apoapsis at 100km, we could have started the gravity turn sooner.
 One of the objectives of Vestri 1 is to determine changes to the Vestri 1 launch vehicle for Vestri 2, with a much larger payload.
 Between throttling down to terminal velocity at sea level and having plenty of fuel well into the gravity turn, it seems that the Vestri 1 first stage should be a fine first stage for Vestri 2.

-![Stage Two making a gravity turn][gravityturn]

 Stage One ignited part way through the initial burn, toward the end of the gravity turn.
 More than half of its fuel was left after the first burn, leaving